uutzinger/sea/2025/README.md

     height="300px"
   />

-Now you can play with the meArm.
+Now you can play with the meArm uing the gamepad and the keyboard.

   <img
     src="assets/Controller.png"